The Weyl extension algebra of $GL_2(\bar{\mathbb{F}}_p)$: Homological duality for algebraic operators.

-commute. \end{defn} If there is a dg equivalence between $(A,\uM)$ and $(B,\uN)$, we write $(A,\uM) \gtrdot (B,\uN)$.
-We then have a derived equivalence and diagrams which commute up to a natural isomorphism: We define a \emph{quasi-isomorphism} from $(A,\uM)$ to $(B,\uN)$ to be a quasi-isomorphism $A \rightarrow B$, along with compatible quasi-isomorphisms such that the diagrams
+In other words, a dg equivalence between $(A,\uM)$ and $(B,\uN)$ is a $1$-morphism between them, such that the bimodule given in the data of the $1$-morphism induces an equivalence between $D_{dg}(A)$ and $D_{dg}(B)$.
+If we have a dg equivalence between $(A,\uM)$ and $(B,\uN)$, we have a derived equivalence and diagrams which commute up to a natural isomorphism: We define a \emph{quasi-isomorphism} from $(A,\uM)$ to $(B,\uN)$ to be a quasi-isomorphism $A \rightarrow B$, along with compatible quasi-isomorphisms such that the diagrams